rharper2/oldRobocode/README.md

 Anyway the idea behind it is as follows:

 Normally: For each cell you select which critter is going to occupy it next generation by ranking them according to score and selecting the first one, 50%, second one, 25% etc. The algorithm used for this is to generate a random number.
-If the first bit is 1 we will select the "best" otherwise if the second bit is 1 we select the second... etc. We then take the "neighbours and previous" vector of the cell (which points to all the surrounding cells (and this one)) and sort for the "nth best item) - where n is the one we are choosing.
+If the first bit is 1 we will select the "best" otherwise if the second bit is 1 we select the second... etc. We then take the "neighbours and previous" vector of the cell (which points to all the surrounding cells (and this one)) and sort for the nth best item) - where n is the one we are choosing.
 50% of the time, its just getting the best critter.

 So the change here is that we prune the neighbours and previous (each round) to remove any critter that returns false to the query (isParticipating()).
 This would indicate that its not participating in the genetic breeding.
 This allows us to put in that cell a different type of creature (here a human robot) that will be used to score the parasites competing against it, but won't get mixed up in the breeding.